ovaistariq/ansible-roles/xtrabackup_replication/README.md

 These variables have to be defined in the playbook, since there are no defaults defined for them
 * `backup_source_host` The hostname of the MySQL server that was backed up to clone the new slave
 * `mysql_master_host` The hostname of the MySQL server that will be the master of the new slave, if the backup was taken from the slave
+* `mysql_username` The MySQL user used to configure replication by executing CHANGE MASTER
+* `mysql_password` The password of the MySQL user used to configure replication
 * `mysql_replication_user` The MySQL user used by the replication threads
 * `mysql_replication_password` The password of the MySQL user used by replication threads

 ## Standard
 * `mysql_datadir` Defaults to /data/mysql_data
+* `mysql_socket` Defaults to /data/mysql_data/mysql.sock

 Dependencies
 ------------